The Best Early Access Strategy Games04 Apr 2019 0

 Freeman is an easy recommendation, even for the Early Access-shy.
 Despite already being feature-rich, it receives a consistent barrage of updates from its tireless developers.
 One of the best and most ambitious tactical strategies in the mix.

-They Are Billions (Preview)
+They Are Billions (Steam Page)

 Publisher/Developer: Numantian Games/Numantian Games

-With a gorgeous caramel steampunk aesthetic, the game sings in high definition, and remains a sight to see when the hordes are breaking down the walls to consume the remnants of the human colony.
+With a gorgeous caramel steampunk aesthetic, the game sings in high definition and remains a sight to see when the hordes are breaking down the walls to consume the remnants of the human colony.
 The colony development and management module has just enough difficulty in its economic game to keep the entire experience taut between waves.
-And when the waves hit, and player defenses are pushed to breaking point, few games can make you sweat in quite the same way.
+And when the waves hit, and player defences are pushed to breaking point, few games can make you sweat in quite the same way.

-Driftland: The Magic Revival (Preview)
+Driftland: The Magic Revival (Steam Page)

-Publisher/Developer: Star Drifters/Star Drifters
+Publisher/Developer: Star Drifters

 A collision between Netstorm and Majesty, Driftland is a spirited strategy of tectonic tactics.
 Players manipulate, explore and settle stratospheric landmasses in a bid to restore a fractured world via magic and conquest.
 Cribbing from Netstorm's emphasis on bridging for expansion and Majesty's goal-oriented delegation, Driftland deftly captures that sort of hands-off delegation that many other games trivialise with direct control.
 Here, it's about force autonomy backed up by a player's magic, and the cocktail is already very compelling.